R4DDER5/CZ/project-scope.md

   * Screening Forms
   * Candidate Tests
   * Contracts
-  * Printers
+  * Document Uploads
-  * Live Chat
+  * Candidate Auditing

 #### Candidate Forms

-The ability to create, manage and assign forms.
-The creation of forms will include a version of form builder built on existing format.
+The system should have the ability to easily create, manage and assign forms.
+The creation of forms will include a version of form builder built on some existing features in existing system.
 This will include the creation of form pages, sections and elements.
 This will allow drag and drop facility so that questions can be easily reordered and moved

 The forms will need to include the ability to add standard features such as conditional logic based on a form response.

 The form will need to have the ability to add special features such as Calender Verification

 There will be more feature requests so this will need the flexability to customise

-Rate the candidate response
+some more features

 PDF Report generation of response with the flexability to incorporate client branding and design